 Deletes all binary log files listed in the index file, resets the binary log index file to be empty, and creates a new binary log file.

-sets each of these values to an empty
+sets each of these values to an empty string

-This statement is intended to be used only when the master is started for the first time.
+This statement is intended to be used only when the source is started for the first time.

 PURGE BINARY LOGS.

-while slaves are running is undefined (and thus
+RESET MASTERwhen used while replicas are running is undefined (and thus unsupported), whereas

 RESET MASTER can prove useful

-when you first set up the master and the slave, so that you can
+when you first set up the source and the replica, so that you

-Start the master and slave, and start replication (see Section 17.1.1, “How to Set Up Replication”).
+Start the source and replica, and start replication (see Section 17.1.1, “How to Set Up Replication”).

-Execute a few test queries on the master.
+Execute a few test queries on the source.

-Check that the queries were replicated to the slave.
+Check that the queries were replicated to the replica.

-After verifying the setup and getting rid of any unwanted and log files generated by testing, you can start the slave and begin replicating.
+After verifying the setup and getting rid of any unwanted and log files generated by testing, you can start the replica and begin replicating.